ETAAcademy/ETAAcademy-ZK-Meme/51_Jolt_Lasso.md

 For larger bit-widths (e.g., $W$), the EQ table is decomposed into multiple smaller **EQ sub-tables**.
 Each sub-table processes a segment of the bits, and the results from these sub-tables are multiplied to produce the final equality result.

-**Example:**

-If $W = 4$, the EQ table is divided into two 2-bit sub-tables.
+**For Example:** If $W = 4$, the EQ table is divided into two 2-bit sub-tables.
 Each sub-table verifies equality for its segment, and the final EQ result is obtained by multiplying the results from the sub-tables.

 **LTU Table (Less-Than Relationship Check)**